-Neapolitan was set up in 2002 by former City lawyer and head of Legal and Business Affairs at Universal Music Ciro Romano and specialises in live events; artist management and recorded music.
+Neapolitan Live was launched in 2011 by Ciro Romano, a former corporate lawyer and Head of Legal and Business Affairs at Universal Music International.

-Neapolitan Recordings include the soundtrack album of the multi-Oscar® winning 'Slumdog Millionaire' which won 2 Oscars and 2 Grammys and has sold more than two million units worldwide.
-Other releases include the soundtrack to the hit film Sunshine On Leith based on the successful Proclaimers musical, Wave Machines albums ‘Pollen’ and ‘Wave If You’re Really There’ and Catherine Feeny’s ‘Hurricane Glass’.
+Ciro launched Neapolitan Recordings in 2006 which includes the soundtrack of the multi-Oscar® winning 'Slumdog Millionaire' which won 2 Oscars and 2 Grammys and has sold more than two million units worldwide.
+Other releases include the soundtrack to the hit film Sunshine On Leith based on the successful Proclaimers musical.

-Neapolitan Management roster has included Lighthouse Family (11 million albums sold worldwide); million selling tenor Alessandro Safina; Catherine Feeny; Wave Machines; and Hal who won the MTV EBBA award in 2006 for the biggest selling debut album outside its domestic territory.
-Current roster includes hotly tipped indie-rock band WULF.
+Neapolitan Management was launched in 2000 and included Lighthouse Family (10 million albums sold worldwide); million selling tenor Alessandro Safina, Wave Machines and Hal who won the MTV EBBA award in 2006 for biggest selling debut album outside its domestic territory.